QuickJAB/OnlineGameEngine/README.md

 This is a hobby project intended for me to learn more about creating the necessary engine and game code for an online game using a client and a headless server.

-## Build instructions
+## Build information

-### Requirements
+### Supported development platforms

-- Premake5
-- Visual Studio 2022
+- Windows

+### Build system

+Premake5.
+The .exe and license are provided in this repo under Externals/premake

 ### Steps

-1. Download and install the above requirements
-2. Run generateProjectFiles.bat in the repos root folder
+1. If you don't have premake5 setup, add the path to the provided version to your 'PATH' environment variable
+2. If you are using VS2022 then run generateProjectFiles.bat, otherwise you must first modify the .bat to your preferred VS version
-3. Build the solution using VS2022
+3. Build the solution using VS2022 or your preferred version

-### Current confirmed support

-- Windows x64

 ## External dependencies